 Brooks Johnson tells the Northland’s stories as an investigative journalist with the Duluth News Tribune.
 He grew up in Fargo, graduated from the University of Montana School of Journalism and lived and worked in Idaho, Washington and Oregon before putting down roots in Duluth.
 Brooks likes to bike, hike, fly fish and write bad poetry.
 Keep up with his work at readbrooks.com.

-Jenna Kowaleski uses her degree in public relations from the U of M – Twin Cities in her day job as an Account Manager and Strategist at Swim Creative.
+Jenna Kowaleski holds a degree in public relations from the U of M – Twin Cities.
 She spends the hours before dawn writing novels and short stories, as well as working on her book review site: foghornreview.com.

 Chris Pascone attended Macalester College in St. Paul and then spent the next 14 years in St. Petersburg, Russia, where he earned a Master’s in Russian Language and Literature.
 Chris currently teaches ESL and writing at UW-Superior.
 He enjoys writing poetry about his trips to the Boundary Waters, and writes a blog about his family’s outdoor adventures in Duluth: https://duluthed.wordpress.com/